Barba-Q/tumbleweed-noob-tool/README.md

 I'm not a professional coder in any ways.
 Expect "not so clean" code, but hey, it works.

 Feel free to make suggestions or changes.

+## Road to 1.0:
+- complete translations throughout the script
+- add current user to games group when installing steam controller support
+- add some libs with steam installation for flawless gaming experience (some games still have issues due to missing libs on openSuse and wont work as intended - ping me if you know about one or two)
+- add some additional must have applications
+- add more revivable software (help needed)
+- lock on one nvidia driver (if both selected) OR generate pop up message if both selected
+- remove internal debugging chain
+- add manuals
+- purge temporary files on installation error / after system upgrade
+- create a binary instead of havin a plain script